 I’ve heard some parents say “if my child’s good enough to get in, he/she’s good enough to go”.
 Other parents prefer to choose the school where their child is probably in the middle of the ability range.

 A typical academic school league table will list up to 200 schools in order of, say, A Level results.
-There are around 230 academically selective state senior schools in the UK, and 200-300 academically selective independent senior schools.

 The difference in A Level results between the top and the bottom of these lists is very small indeed.
 Pupils at the school that ranks around 15th on these tables average AAA at A Level.
 Some pupils will get higher grades, some will get lower; that’s averages for you.

 Pupils at the school that ranks 100 will average AAB, only one grade below school number 15.
 And those at school 200 will average ABB.
 Again, some will get higher grades, some lower.

 That’s not a great deal of difference.
 Certainly not as much as the difference in academic intensity.
 And ABB opens the door to plenty of courses at Russell Group Universities.
 So, it might be risky to make a school choice based only on whether a school is number 50 or 150 on one of these academic league tables.
 Seven years of missed broad education opportunity sacrificed on the altar of a single grade point at A Level?
 Put the league tables in the mix, certainly, but there are 49 other aspects of education to consider too.

 You may even question whether to bother with selective schools at all if current research is to be taken at face value.